 3: What Is Happening Now?

-This simple no prep game is a great way to get your students speaking and making present continuous sentences.
+This simple no-prep game is a great way to get your students to speak and make present continuous sentences.

 HOW TO PLAY